-Figure 8(b) shows Snatch's speedup as a function of the delay from the web server to the analytics server $(d{WA})$ .
-The solid line represents the case when only early forwarding is enabled $(T'A = T_A = 500 \text{ ms})$ whereas the dashed line represents when INSA is also enabled $(T'A = 1 \text{ ms when AES encryption}$ is adopted, otherwise $T'A$ is calculated based on § 5.2).
-The figure shows that enabling Snatch's INSA feature with AES encryption improves the performance by a great margin, by up to two orders of magnitude, versus when INSA is disabled.
-INSA with PHE provides slightly worse speedup compared to that with AES encryption but still outperforms (by around 2x) APP-HTTPS scenarios when INSA is disabled.
+Figure 5(b) shows Snatch's speedup as a function of the delay from the web server to the analytics server (d{WA}).
+The solid line represents the case when only early forwarding is enabled ($T'A = T_A = 500$ ms) whereas the dashed line represents when in-network streaming analytics (INSA for abbreviation) is also enabled ($T'A = 1$ ms).
+The figure shows that enabling Snatch's INSA feature improves the performance by a great margin, by up to two orders of magnitude, versus when INSA is disabled.
 Looking at various protocols, we see that the scenarios where Snatch benefits the most to least are Trans-1RTT, Trans-0RTT, and APP-HTTPS.
 This is expected as transport-layer cookies provide better performance than application-layer cookies.

-Figure 8(b) further shows that as $d{WA}$ increases, hence $d{CA}$ and $d{EA}$ increase following best practice assumption, the Snatch benefits necessarily decrease.
+Figure 5(b) further shows that as d{WA} increases, hence d{CA} and d{EA} increase following best practice assumption, the Snatch benefits necessarily decrease.
 Indeed, the more distributed the users are, the network latency more significantly affects Snatch's performance.
-Next, we focus on two scenarios: (1) US, where end-users are located in the US and the median inter-data-center delay is 26.3 ms, and (2) worldwide, where users are dispersed around the world and the median inter-data-center delay is 75.5 ms (see Figure 6(b)).
-Figure 8(b) shows that QUIC 1-RTT INSA with AES speedup is 31x in US and 12x worldwide, while App-HTTPS INSA with AES speedup is 5.5x in US and 4.4x worldwide.
+Next, we focus on two scenarios: (1) US, where end-users are located in the US and the median inter-data-center delay is 26.3 ms, and (2) worldwide, where users are dispersed around the world and the median inter-data-center delay is 75.5 ms (see Figure 9(a)).
+Figure 5(b) shows that QUIC 1-RTT INSA speedup is 31x in US and 12x worldwide, while App-HTTPS INSA speedup is 5.5x in US and 4.4x worldwide.

-Figure 8(c) shows the speedup as a function of analytics time cost, $T_A$ .
-In practice, the analytics time cost depends on many factors, including the analytics algorithms, workload, the Pub/Sub queuing delays, the settings of traditionally defined analytics systems, etc. The time cost thus ranges from negligible to ~10 seconds at the hyper-giants [27].
-Here we consider general tasks and hence vary $T_A$ from 1 ms to 10s.
-When $T_A$ is negligible, INSA naturally does not play an important role.
-But as $T_A$ grows, the speedups diverge: they decrease when INSA is disabled but increase when INSA with AES or PHE encryption is enabled, with AES outperforms PHE.
+Figure 5(c) shows the speedup as a function of analytics time cost, T_A .
+In practice, the analytics time cost depends on many factors, including the analytics algorithms, workload, the Pub/Sub queuing delays, the settings of traditionally defined analytics systems, etc. The time cost thus ranges from negligible to ~10 seconds at the hyper-giants [21].
+Here we consider general tasks and hence vary T_A from 1 ms to 10s.
+When T_A is negligible, INSA naturally does not play an important role.
+But as T_A grows, the speedups diverge: they decrease when INSA is disabled but increase when INSA is enabled.
 Overall, Snatch always boosts up the performance of streaming analytics.
-For reference, when $T_A$ is 10s, and INSA is enabled, the speedup for Trans-1RTT is 183x, for Trans-0RTT is 188x, and for App-HTTPS is 35x (AES encryption) or 1.8x (PHE).
+For reference, when T_A is 10s, and INSA is enabled, the speedup for Trans-1RTT is 183x, for Trans-0RTT is 181x, and for App-HTTPS is 53x.